Premature babies may have more health problems than babies born later. These include problems with their brain, lungs, heart, eyes and other organs.

 - Can breathe on his own

-Your baby may need special equipment, treatment or medicine after he leaves the hospital.
-Your baby’s provider and the staff at the hospital can help you with these things and teach you how to take care of your baby.
-They also can help you find parent support groups and other resources in your area that may be able to help you care for your baby.
+Your baby may need special medical equipment, medicine or other treatment after he leaves the hospital.
+Your baby’s provider and the staff at the hospital can help you with these things and teach you how to take care of your baby at home.
+They may recommend that you bring your baby to a neonatologist for checkups after your baby leaves the hospital.
+A neonatologist is a doctor who specializes in caring for premature babies and children.
+Talk to your baby’s provider if you have any questions about your baby’s health or long-term effects of premature birth.
+Hospital staff also can help you find parent support groups and other resources in your area that may be able to help you care for your baby.

 What kinds of health problems can premature babies have?